circleference/QuizUpRemake/README.md

 # QUSGBK

-circleference/QUSGBK
+circleference/QUSTBK

-To make your own QuizUp game
+To make your own QuizUp topic

 # Devlog